Ok, so you’re wondering how do I sell my phone on Kijiji. We got you covered!

 - Check the hologram and make sure the correct denomination is on it.
 For this example, the hologram should have $100 on it to match the bill.
 Why so serious Sir Robert J

-Trading on Kijiji
+Trading an iPhone on Kijiji and Craigslist

 Trading your iPhone for another one on Kijiji or Craigslist isn’t the best use of classifieds.
 Everyone who has their Apple listed is looking to trade up to the newest model from an older one.